Nutrition and cognition: Vitamin B9 (folic acid)

-Vitamin B12 (cobalamin)
+Vitamin B12

-Also known as cobalamin, B12 is important for the maintenance of neurological function and psychiatric health.
+Also known as cobalamin, B12 is important for the maintenance of neurological function.
 B12 deficiency, also known as hypocobalaminemia, often results from complications involving absorption into the body.
 An assortment of neurological effects can be observed in 75–90% of individuals of any age with clinically observable B12 deficiency.
 Cobalamin deficiency manifestations are apparent in the abnormalities of the spinal cord, peripheral nerves, optic nerves, and cerebrum.
-These abnormalities involve a progressive degeneration of myelin, and may be expressed behaviorally through reports of sensory disturbances in the extremities, or motor disturbances, such as gait ataxia.
-Combined myelopathy and neuropathy are prevalent within a large percentage of cases.
-Cognitive changes may range from loss of concentration to memory loss, disorientation, and dementia.
-All of these symptoms may present with or without additional mood changes.
-Mental symptoms are extremely variable, and include mild disorders of mood, mental slowness, and memory defect.
-Memory defect encompasses symptoms of confusion, severe agitation and depression, delusions and paranoid behavior, visual and auditory hallucinations, dysphasia, violent maniacal behavior and epilepsy.
-It has been suggested that mental symptoms could be related to a decrease in cerebral metabolism, as caused by the state of deficiency.

-Mild to moderate cases of pernicious anemia may show poor concentration.
-In severe cases of pernicious anemia, individuals may present with various cognitive problems such as dementia, and memory loss.
-It is not always easy to determine whether B12 deficiency is present, especially within older adults.
-People may present with violent behavior or more subtle personality changes.
-They may also present with vague complaints, such as fatigue or memory loss, that may be attributed to normative aging processes.
-Cognitive symptoms may mimic behavior in Alzheimer's and other dementias as well.

-People who are deficient in B12 despite normal absorption functionality may be treated through oral administration of at least 6 µg/day of the vitamin in pill form.
+People who are deficient in B12 despite normal absorption functionality may be treated through oral administration of at least 6 μg/day of the vitamin in pill form.
 People who suffer from irreversible causes of deficiency, such as pernicious anemia or old age, will need lifelong treatment with pharmacological doses of B12.
 Strategy for treatment is dependent on the person's level of deficiency as well as their level of cognitive functioning.
-Treatment for those with severe deficiency involves 1000 µg of B12 administered intramuscularly daily for one week, weekly for one month, then monthly for the rest of the person's life.
+Treatment for those with severe deficiency involves 1000 μg of B12 administered intramuscularly daily for one week, weekly for one month, then monthly for the rest of the person's life.
 The progression of neurological manifestations of cobalamin deficiency is generally gradual.
 As a result, early diagnosis is important or else irreversible damage may occur.
 People who become demented usually show little to no cognitive improvement with the administration of B12.
 There is risk that folic acid administered to those with B12 deficiency may mask anemic symptoms without solving the issue at hand.
 In this case, people would still be at risk for neurological deficits associated with B12 deficiency-related anemia, which are not associated with anemia related to folate deficiency.